Julia Lennon: Death

-Julia was knocked down and killed by a Standard Vanguard car, driven by an off-duty constable, PC Eric Clague, who was a learner-driver.
-Clague was acquitted of all charges and given a short suspension from duty.
-When Mimi Smith heard the verdict she was so incensed that she shouted "Murderer!" at Clague.
-Clague later left the police force and became a postman.
+Julia was struck and killed by a Standard Vanguard car driven by Eric Clague, an off-duty policeman still in the process of obtaining a regular driver's license.
+Clague was cleared of all charges and received a short suspension from his duties.
+Upon hearing the verdict, Mimi was furious and branded Clague a "murderer".
+Clague never extended condolences to Julia's family, believing that it would exacerbate the situation.
+He later left the police force and became a postman.

-John could not bring himself to look at his mother's body when he was taken to the Sefton General Hospital, and was so distraught that he put his head on Smith's lap throughout the funeral service.
-He refused to talk to Walley for months afterwards, and Walley felt that John somehow held him responsible.
-Lennon was buried in Allerton Cemetery, in Liverpool.
-Her gravesite was for some time unmarked, but it was later identified as "CE (Church of England) 38-805".
-The graveyard's location is approx. 1.19 miles east of 1 Blomfield Road.
-Baird said that the Stanley family hoped to finally put a headstone on her mother's grave, which she hoped "will be a private affair for the family and not for the public".
-A headstone was subsequently placed on Lennon's grave (replacing a wooden cross), with the words "Mummy, John, Victoria, Julia, Jackie" inscribed.
+John, devastated by the loss of his mother, was unable to bear the sight of her body at the hospital and rested his head on Mimi's lap throughout the funeral service.
+He avoided talking to Walley for months afterwards, leading Walley to believe that John held him accountable for the tragedy.
+Julia was buried in Allerton Cemetery in Liverpool.
+Her grave, initially unmarked, was later identified as "CE (Church of England) 38-805".
+A headstone was subsequently placed on Julia's grave, with the words "Mummy, John, Victoria, Julia, Jackie" inscribed.

 Effect on John

-His mother's death traumatised the teenage John and, for the next two years, he drank heavily and frequently got into fights, consumed by a "blind rage".
+Julia's death traumatised John and, for the next two years, he drank heavily and frequently got into fights, consumed by a "blind rage".
 It contributed to the emotional difficulties that haunted him for much of his life, but also served to draw him closer to McCartney, who had also lost his mother at an early age.
 Her memory inspired songs such as the 1968 Beatles song "Julia", with its dreamlike imagery of "hair of floating sky glimmering", recalling John's boyhood memories of his mother.
 He remarked that the song "was sort of a combination of Yoko [Ono] and my mother blended into one".
 "Mother" and "My Mummy's Dead" were both written under the influence of Arthur Janov's "Primal Scream" therapy, and released on his solo album John Lennon/Plastic Ono Band in 1970.
-John's first son, Julian, born in 1963, was named after her.
+John's first son, Julian, was named after her.

 When he inducted John Lennon into the Rock and Roll Hall of Fame as a solo artist, Paul McCartney described Julia in his speech as a very beautiful woman with long red hair who played the ukulele.
 He commented that he had to teach John the guitar chords since John would just play the ukulele chords that his mother had taught him on guitar.